 In rare cases, Hodgkin’s lymphoma can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Visit our genetic testing page to learn more.

 If you are diagnosed with Hodgkin’s lymphoma, your doctor will determine the stage of the disease.
-Staging is a way of classifying cancer by how much disease is in the body and where it has spread when it is diagnosed.
+Staging is a way of classifying cancer by how much disease is in the body and where it has spread.
 This helps the doctor plan the best way to treat the cancer.
 Once the staging classification is determined, it stays the same even if treatment is successful or the cancer spreads.

 (source: National Cancer Institute)